By: Carmen Willings

 Independent living skills allow a student to be as independent as possible.
 This includes functional skills needed for personal care, clothing care and management, eating and food preparation, household maintenance and time and money management.

-Sensory efficiency skills includes maximizing use of vision, hearing, touch, smell and taste in order to learn from and interact with the environment.
+Sensory efficiency skills include maximizing the use of vision, hearing, touch, smell, and taste to learn from and interact with the environment.

 Recreation and leisure skills include investigating and experiencing recreation and leisure options including games, sports, social events, and personal interests.

 Self-determination includes skills for enabling student choice-making, self-evaluation, self-advocacy, and assertiveness.

 This collection of ECC goals, available for free on the Printables page, can be used in conjunction with the Functional Vision Evaluation, Learning/Reading Media Assessment and any Low Vision Assessment or Assistive Technology Assessment to determine appropriate annual goals and objectives for each student served.